atodorov/qa-automation-ruby-101/module07/README.md

 Exercise: Design a REST API for Panda Social Network

-- quickly identify a set of features that will be implemeted
+- quickly identify a set of features that will be implemented
 - write:
   - what kinds of requests we would want to make
   - what responses the server should return